 Good news for contractors: the GAO has ruled that an agency evaluation cannot be based on unimportant or meaningless distinctions, in which the agency appears to care more about the form of an offeror’s proposal than its substance.
-In GAO Protest of Engineering Management & Integration, Inc., B-400356.4 (May 21, 2009), the GAO sustained a protest of a Department of Education contract award, holding that the agency improperly elevated form over substance in its evaluation.
+In Engineering Management & Integration, Inc., B-400356.4 (May 21, 2009), the GAO sustained a protest of a Department of Education contract award, holding that the agency improperly elevated form over substance in its evaluation.

 The solicitation at issue in the Engineering Management GAO protest called for each offeror to include with its proposal a staffing plan that identified the total number of staff and the percentage of the staff holding a third party certification.
 Engineering Management & Integration, Inc. submitted a proposal that identified its total number of staff, and stated which of those individuals possessed a third-party certification, but did not express the certified staff as a percent of total staff.
 The agency rejected the proposal as unacceptable.